 Active in his hometown, Clavell served as a presenter for visiting choirs from Puerto Rico and the United States offering workshops in Taíno Indian music, Bomba, Plena, and Danza repertoire and rhythms.
 He appeared in two recordings: Ponce Municipal Band: 125 years of Tradition (2008) and Navidad Borincana: PUCPR Christmas Music (2009).

-He is a member of the American Choral Director’s Association, and the Iowa Choral Conductors Association.
-Clavell has served as the President for the Wester Illinois University ACDA Student Chapter.
+He is a member of the American Choral Director’s Association and the Iowa Choral Conductors Association.
+Clavell has served as the President for the Western Illinois University ACDA Student Chapter.
 Clavell’s musical research is: looking at the influence of Latin American Music in Europe and United States.
 He specifically takes interest in Latin American choral music and the socio-cultural identity of Latin America from 1945 to the present.
 An avid foodie and beginner blogger. he currently lives in Grimes, Iowa with his dog Moe the westiepoo.

 You can contact me @ firstname.lastname@example.org